rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

 # Rubberduck Templates

-Rubberduck comes with handy built-in commands, such as Explain Code, Edit Code, Generate Tests,etc.
+Rubberduck comes with handy built-in commands, such as Explain Code, Edit Code, Generate Tests, etc.

-But what if you have a specific need that isn't quite covered?
-What if you want to craft an AI Chat that knows specifically about your project, or your conventions?
-How cool would it be to have the answers in your own language?
+But what if you have a specific need that isn't entirely covered?
+What if you want to craft an AI Chat that knows specifically about your project or your conventions?
+How cool would it be to have the answers in your language?

 That's what you can get with Rubberduck Templates! 🌈

 Here are some ideas of what you can do with them:

-- Have conversations in a different language, e.g. [in French](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/template/chat/chat-fr.rdt.md)
+- Have conversations in a different language, e.g., [in French](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/template/chat/chat-fr.rdt.md)
 - Let [Shakespeare write a sonnet about your code](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/template/fun/code-sonnet.rdt.md)
-- Define dedicated tasks, e.g. [improving code readability](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/template/task/improve-readability.rdt.md)
+- Define dedicated tasks, e.g., [improving code readability](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/template/task/improve-readability.rdt.md)
-- Create project, language or framework-specific templates
+- Create project, language, or framework-specific templates

-The best part of it: you can share them around with your colleagues, your friends, or your enemies.
+The best part is that you can share them with your colleagues, friends, or enemies.

-## How to define your own templates?
+## How to define your own Rubberduck templates?

-By adding Rubberduck Template File (`.rdt.md`) files to the `.rubberduck/template` folder in your workspace.
+Add Rubberduck Template File (`.rdt.md`) files to the `.rubberduck/template` folder in your workspace.
 See the [templates in the Rubberduck repository for examples](https://github.com/rubberduck-ai/rubberduck-vscode/tree/main/template).

-To use your custom conversations, run the "Rubberduck: Start Custom Chat… 💬" command.
+Run the "Rubberduck: Start Custom Chat… 💬" command to use your custom conversations.

 After you have changed a template, use the "Rubberduck: Reload Templates" command to see your updates.